10th JD - Suffolk County District Court

 COURT OF LIMITED JURISDICTION

-A City Court, District Court or other court that has jurisdiction only over actions authorized by law.
+A City Court, District Court or other local court that has jurisdiction only over actions authorized by law.

 CROSS - CLAIM